Pure pairs. VIII. Excluding a sparse graph: Introduction

 The answer is related to ``congestion''.
 Let $H$ be a graph.
 If $E(H)\ne \emptyset$, we define the {\em congestion} of $H$ to be the maximum of $1-(|J|-1)/|E(J)|$, taken over all subgraphs $J$ of $H$ with at least one edge; and if $E(H)=\emptyset$, we define the congestion of $H$ to be zero.
 Thus the congestion of $H$ is always non-negative, and equals zero if and only if $H$ is a forest.
-It turns out that graphs $H$ where one of $H,\overline{H}$ has small congestion satisfy \ref{EHP} with a value of $c$ close to $1$, while those where both of $H,\overline{H}$ have large congestion do not.
-Let us say these two things more precisely.
+Graphs of small congestion must have large girth, but that is not the same thing: for instance, there are graphs with girth and average degree at least 100, and their congestion is at least .98.
+Roughly speaking, a graph has small congestion and only if it has large girth and its maximum average degree is at most slightly more than two (that is, every induced subgraph has average degree at most $2+\vare$ for some small $\vare$).
+As we shall see, another way to think of graphs with small congestion is, they are the graphs that can be built by starting from the null graph and repeated adding vertices with at most one neighbour, and adding long paths joining vertices in what we already have built.